mx-dcicero/pluto-alien-catalog-service/README.md

 1. Please boot up the application locally.
 2. Test the healthcheck endpoint.
 3. Pretend you are a scientist.
 POST your new alien discovery to the `/register` endpoint.
+[You may use an API Testing software like Postman, curl, or the Python requests library]
 4. Update the alien's entry by POSTing to the `/sight/{name}` endpoint.
 5. Users have been complaining that they have no way to get a list of all aliens.
 Add a new endpoint to support this.
 6. Users have been complaining about the long response times when registering a new alien.
 Are there any strategies you could think of to improve this?